Owl

 Students

-with training, through activities at the McGill Banding Station
+with training, through activities at MBO

 and/or through outside training with the Migration Research